Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 - Support for partial height forms.
 - Minimum iOS version raised to 12.
 - Introduced new state `NO_FORM_WILL_OPEN` for callbacks.
+- Introduces new method `semanticVersionString()`.

 ### Remarks
 - This readme is also included in the GitHub release, which is repackaged for Swift Package Manager.
-- TODO: update the instructions for swiftpm.
+- TODO: for the instructions for swiftpm, change name branch dev to main before release or omit all the options apart from major version.

 <br>